flokleiser/IADMethods_Blog/docs/Lesson-4.md

     3) **What questions come to your mind from reading this text?**

-    - tbd
+    - Is there a way to systematicly apply anarchronistic fiction to evaluate potetial consequences of current technology, or are we stuck with the phrase "hinsight is 20-20"?

     4) **How does it affect your design practice?
 What applications do you see in your practice?**

-    - tbd
+    - Analyzing historical parallels can be a very useful tool to learn what has worked before and what hasnt.
+    - Using speculative methods like anarchronistic fiction can help "test" the impacts of technology.

-???+ abstract "Rosén, A. et al. 2022.
+??? abstract "Rosén, A. et al. 2022.
 "Towards More-Than-Human-Centred Design: Learning from Gardening".
 In International Journal of Design."

     [rosen.pdf](texts/week4/week4_rosen_et_al.pdf)